seontechnologies/playwright-utils/docs/log.md

       playwright-combined-logs.log  # Single file for all logs
 ```

-Without test context, all logs go to a single file in a default folder specified by the `testFolder` option.
+Without test context, all logs go to a single file in a default folder specified by the `defaultTestFolder` option.

 ## Worker ID Logging